desktopus-org/desktopus/README.md

-# Desktopus - Portable containerized desktop workspaces.
+# Desktopus - Portable desktop workspaces using Docker containers.

 > Note: Don't hype.
 This is a software I want to do on my spare time to solve my **own** problems.
 It could end being good, it could end without an end, or even it could end not being a viable project.